The Big Birthday Party Budgeter

 One Number Worth Working Out Early

 What is the total cost divided by the months you have available?
-That monthly savings figure is worth considering early in the process.
+That monthly savings figure is worth noting early in the process.
 It turns an abstract party budget into a concrete, manageable target.
 One approach is to open a separate savings pot specifically for the event, so the money does not quietly disappear into everyday spending.
 This calculator works that figure out for you instantly.

 A worked example